dhmunro/coloring/README.md

 The (gold, blue, gray) set have nearly identical appearance to normal and colorblind viewers.
-The (blue, gray, red) set are close to the hues in the diverging coolwarm colormap designed by Kenneth Moreland, and are also easily distnguished by colorblind viewers.
+The (blue, gray, red) set are close to the hues in the diverging coolwarm colormap designed by Kenneth Moreland, and are also easily distinguished by colorblind viewers.
 Other combinations are less colorblind-friendly.

 All the maps are arranged from dark to light.
 You can append "_r" to